fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7a.md

-creates a link in the application with the text <i>notes</i>, which when clicked changes the url in the address bar to <i>/notes</i>.
+creates a link in the application with the text <i>notes</i>, which when clicked changes the URL in the address bar to <i>/notes</i>.

-Components rendered based on the url of the browser are defined with the help of the component [Route](https://reacttraining.com/react-router/web/api/Route).
-E.g.
+Components rendered based on the URL of the browser are defined with the help of the component [Route](https://reacttraining.com/react-router/web/api/Route).
+For example,

 ```js
 <Route path="/notes" render={() => <Notes />} />